orenwf/gcsim/README.md

 5. [How do I use GCSim?](https://github.com/orenwf/gcsim/blob/master/README.md#how-to-install-and-run-gcsim)

 ## A simulation of a virtual machine using generational tracing garbage collection.
+A high level implementation of a mark-sweep garbage collector.

+A model of a stack based VM is created where the stack holds references to all objects ever allocated.
+A freeList of memory is maintained from which all allocations are made.

+The parameters of the VM that can be configured are:

+The threshold for GC invocation - The minimum number of objects needed to trigger a GC.
+The heap size - The number of blocks available to the VM for allocation initially.
+These parameters can be configured via the VM's constructor VM(threshold, heapSize).
+The VM supports interfaces to push and pop objects from the stack.

+The reachable objects are those which, starting from those on the stack, can be traced by following references.
+All unreachable objects are deemed garbage and are collected by the GC upon it's next invocation.
+Once an object is popped from the VM's stack it is unreachable and becomes garbage.

 ### A high level overview of GC
 In computer science, garbage collection (GC) is a form of automatic memory management.
 The garbage collector, or just collector, attempts to reclaim garbage, or memory occupied by objects that are no longer in use by the program.